Table of Contents

 Strategic Security Planning

-A TIP allows for strategic security planning by serving as a knowledge repository.
+TIP security allows for strategic security planning by serving as a knowledge repository.
 It helps in detecting centers of gravity for adversary activities to locate the most efficacious defenses.
-This knowledge can be consequently leveraged to direct security budgets, talent-resource requirements, and investments within a SOC team.
+This knowledge can be consequently leveraged to direct security budgets, talent-resource requirements, and investments within a security SOC team.

 Bidirectional Sharing of Threat Intelligence